-Suitable Habitat – For the purposes of this Agreement, suitable habitat for monarchs consists of lands that provide either milkweed or potentially flowering nectar plants that may support monarch breeding or foraging needs at times of the year when monarchs are present.
-The presence of suitable habitat is verified through the sampling conducted via effectiveness monitoring, which validates the presence of baseline expectations for milkweed presence or minimum expected cover for potentially flowering nectar plants.
+Suitable Habitat – For the purposes of this Agreement, suitable habitat for monarchs consists of lands that provide either milkweed or potentially flowering nectar plants (in Western and Southern states) that may support monarch breeding or foraging needs at times of the year when monarchs are present.
+The presence of suitable habitat is verified through the sampling conducted via effectiveness monitoring, which validates the presence of baseline expectations for milkweed presence or minimum expected cover for potentially flowering nectar plants, depending on the geographic location.

 Supplemental Measures – Activities that do not directly address key threats identified, but still have important partnership and logistical contributions to the undertaking of this Agreement and monarch conservation.
 In comparison to standard conservation measures, supplemental measures do not directly result in an on-the-ground benefit (i.e. adopted acres), and therefore do not contribute directly to net conservation benefit.